colinlogue/chocan/README.md

 about something that already exists, modifying information for something that already exists, or creating a new thing.

+**A note on exceptions:** These examples all have try/catch blocks whenever the database is accessed.
+You could also have the function you're writing re-throw the `DatabaseException` and catch it in an earlier frame, if that makes sense for your control flow.
+Just know that any time you are using the database, there is a change it will fail (e.g. if data is missing or doesn't match).

 ### Retrieving existing information
 ```java
 private void do_something(int thing_id) {